gskril/farcaster-indexer/README.md

 yarn run auth
 ```

-Seed your database with all profiles and casts from the protocol.
-This could take 5-10 minutes.
+Seed your database with protocol data.
+This will take just ~5 minutes for profiles and casts (default), or ~30 minutes for everything (include the `--verifications` flag).

 ```
 yarn run seed
+# or
+yarn run seed --verifications

 ```

 Run the indexer